jtmorris/tweet-this/readme.txt

 market reach, but your authority and the power of your message explodes exponentially.

+= Getting Readers Active =
-The problem is the standard "share" methods are impersonal and difficult for your readers.
+But there's a problem.
+The standard "share" methods are impersonal and difficult for your readers.
 Those share buttons at the bottom of your page?
 They don't send anything inspiring!
 Just a lifeless message and ugly link.
 What you need is Tweet This!